Skip to main content

 Bacteriophage Lytic Cycle

 The lytic cycle is a viral replication process where a bacteriophage infects a host bacterium, hijacks its cellular machinery to replicate its genome, and ultimately causes the host cell to lyse, releasing new virions.
-This cycle is characterized by rapid replication and high virion production, leading to the immediate destruction of the host cell.
+This cycle is characterized by rapid replication and high virion production, leading to immediate effects on the host cell, including cell death.

 Recommended video: